 - Have proof of health insurance (Medicaid, Medicare, private).

 - Be able to independently self-administer and manage medication and specialized dietary

 - Navigate campus safely (e.g., crossing streets and parking lots independently).

 Application & Admissions Deadlines

 - We follow the Texas A&M University deadlines for applications.
-The deadline for admissions for Fall 2022 was December 1, 2021 at 11:59 p.m.
-(CST).
-We are no longer accepting applications for Fall 2022.
+The deadline for Fall2023 admissions was December 1, 2022 at 11:59pm (CST).

 Before starting the application, please review the FAQ section for additional information, including the eligibility requirements and financial fees.